 So, after having more than one go at adapting to the new normal, here’s my advice to all those dads who are still trying to make sense of navigating these times.

 Foster, Sustain, and Nurture Your Care Team

 As buildings, offices, and other spaces reopen, I encourage dads to reopen those closed connections.
-Bring more intention to the relationships that sustain you, and make it a priority.
-This is not only a benefit to you, but to your whole extended community – family systems, marriages, parenting relationships, and ultimately, your children.
+Bring more intention to the relationships that sustain you, and prioritize it.
+This is not only a benefit to you but to your whole extended community – family systems, marriages, parenting relationships, and ultimately, your children.

 Embrace Radical Acceptance of Life As It Is